jonyet/analytic-validator/README.md

 };

 ```

+**External Requirements**
+you must have phantomjs installed and in your path. the node module simply hooks into that binary, it does not provide it.
+tested successfully on 07-07-2016 using phantomjs v1.9.8

 **Known Issues**
 - when running parallel instances of phantom spoofing as both tablet and mobile user agents, the mobile phantom instances sometimes render tablet results. when mobile is run alone, it works fine.